Critics' Opinion:

 "Cornish again buries a likable protagonist and perfectly viable plot under a mountain of obscure words and pretentious prose in this overweight sequel.
 Ages 10-14." - Kirkus Reviews.

-This information about Lamplighter shown above was first featured
+This information about Lamplighter was first featured

 in "The BookBrowse Review" - BookBrowse's membership magazine, and in our weekly "Publishing This Week" newsletter.
-In most cases, the reviews are necessarily limited to those that were available to us ahead of publication.
-If you are the publisher or author and feel that the reviews shown do not properly reflect the range of media opinion now available, please send us a message with the mainstream media reviews that you would like to see added.
+Publication information is for the USA, and (unless stated otherwise) represents the first print edition.
+The reviews are necessarily limited to those that were available to us ahead of publication.
+If you are the publisher or author and feel that they do not properly reflect the range of media opinion now available, send us a message with the mainstream reviews that you would like to see added.

 Any "Author Information" displayed below reflects the author's biography at the time this particular book was published.